Updated: Nov 11

 Serious adverse events like autoimmune diseases are NOT studied in vaccine clinical trials.
-(Ch5: Part 3) That should concern and shock you.
+(Ch5: Article 3) That should concern and shock you.
 We're always told vaccine testing is very rigorous and long, to ensure absolute safety.

 Dr. Lucija Tomlijenovic has her PhD and is a vaccine researcher.
 Her primary area of focus is the impact of vaccines on neuronal development.
 In an interview she stated the following (emphasis mine):

 ...if one looks at the manufacturer's studies, they are often not designed to detect serious adverse events...There was a study done by a group of researchers, sponsored by GlaxoSmithKline, and they were looking at Cervarix [HPV vaccine]...and the authors acknowledged that none of the studies evaluated had been designed to detect auto-immune diseases.
 So obviously, you're not going to find what you're not looking for.
 And in spite of this obvious flaw, they conclude that there is no evidence that Cervarix is associated with increased risk for autoimmune diseases.
 And this is absurd, because you haven't looked for it.
 The study has not been designed to detect auto-immune diseases.

 An autoimmune disorder is a condition caused by impaired immune system actions.
 Let's use the Healthline website to define what an autoimmune disease is (emphasis mine):

 An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

 The immune system normally guards against germs like bacteria and viruses.
 When it senses these foreign invaders, it sends out an army of fighter cells to attack them.

 Normally, the immune system can tell the difference between foreign cells and your own cells.